About Eric E. Sterling

 Mr. Sterling is admitted to the Supreme Court of the United States and the Supreme Court of Pennsylvania (inactive).
 He served on the adjunct faculty of George Washington University and American University in Washington, D.C.
 His analyses have been published in the Villanova Law Review, Valparaiso Law Review, Fordham Urban Law Journal, American Criminal Law Review, Temple Political & Civil Rights Law Review, Margins (Maryland's Law Journal on Race, Religion, Gender, and Class), the Journal of Religion and Spirituality in Social Work, Washington Post, Chicago Tribune, Los Angeles Times, Baltimore Sun, Houston Chronicle, Christian Science Monitor, Christian Social Action, Legal Times, Public Management, The Progressive, Law Enforcement News, and other journals.
 He has contributed to seven books, including Cannabinomics: The Marijuana Policy Tipping Point (2010), How to Legalize Drugs (1998), and Entheogens and the Future of Religion (1997).

-In 2017, he was presented with the Lifetime Achievement Award from Students for Sensible Drug Policy, and the award was re-named in his honor.
+In 2017, he was presented with the Lifetime Achievement Award from Students for Sensible Drug Policy.
 In 2015, he was presented with the NORML Lifetime Achievement Award by the National Organization for the Reform of Marijuana Laws.
 In 1999 he was honored with the Justice Gerald LeDain Award for Achievement in the Field of Law by the Drug Policy Alliance (then the Drug Policy Foundation).
 He has served on the Mayor's Advisory Committee on Drug Abuse in Washington, D.C., on the Baltimore Mayor's Task Force on Drug Policy, and numerous civic organizations.
 For twenty-five years he was very active on the American Bar Association Health Law Section Task Force on Substance Use Disorders.
 He is a past chair of the Criminal Justice Committee of the ABA Section of Civil Rights and Social Justice.

 Mr. Sterling received a Bachelor of Arts in 1973 from Haverford College (Pa.) majoring in religion, and his Juris Doctor from Villanova University School of Law in 1976.
 He graduated from Hurricane Island Outward Bound School in 1968, led wilderness canoe trips for high school students, and climbed the Matterhorn in 1979.
 He lives in Chevy Chase, MD.